whistlegraph/aesthetic-computer/README.txt

 *** handle updates ***
   - [] Handle updates were not working for mitch.

+*** Recordable Painting Game / Journal ***
+  - [] Game starts by entering `no!
+128` or `no!
+64 32` etc. with a resolution.
+  - [] There is an indicator line or box around the screen the whole game.
+  - [] Game ends when typing `yes!`.
+    - [] Record the resulting bitmap after each command that modifies it, using the `slug` of what was entered as the key.
+    - [] Capture the "gestures" for each brush via a global "gesture", function of some kind? `system.nopaint.gesture`
+    - [] Step through each command, and if a gesture exists, then it can be played back. (or skipped)

 *** poem ***
   - [] Scaffold the `poem` recorder.
     - [] Poem will implement TextInput, but not the prompt system.